-It's very important that whatever your style of coaching, be yourself.
+Be yourselfVery important, whatever your style of coaching, be yourself.
 I mean this especially in your temperament.
 If you are out-going, be out-going.
 If you are quiet, be quiet.
 If you are a screamer, scream (within reason).
-Don't try to be like some famous coach that you idolize.
+Don't try imitate some famous coach that you idolize.
 Certainly, there may be many excellent ideas and qualities that you can and should learn from successful coaches like Coach Wooden and others, but incorporate them into your own philosophy.

 Whatever your style, be agreeable and, without compromising your principles, be someone that is easy to work with.
-As a coach, you have to interact and deal with a lot of people... players, administration, faculty, parents, assistants, opposing coaches and players, officials, fans, etc. We all like working with someone who is agreeable and easy to work with, and someone who follows the rules and is respectful of others.
+You will have to interact and deal with a lot of people... players, administration, faculty, parents, assistants, opposing coaches and players, officials, fans, etc. We all like working with someone who is easy to work with, who follows the rules and is respectful of others.

 When parents expect practice to be over at a certain time, end it then, not 20 minutes later.
 Start practices on time.
 If you must be late, make prior arrangements with your assistants.
 Have your "paperwork" done... scorebook entries, stats sheets, your school's athletic code of rules and policies, etc. Make notes and reminders so that you don't forget to do things that you have promised to do.
 Surround yourself with good people... loyal, dedicated assistants who share your passion for the game.

 Attend coaching clinics and camps.
-There are numerous videotapes and DVD's, covering every aspect of the game, that you can study.
+There are numerous DVD's covering every aspect of the game that you can study.
 Go to games.
 Watch games on televison.
 Read basketball books.
 Assistants should try to learn everything they can from the head coach, as this is a great learning opportunity.

 Sometimes kids need verbal motivation.
-We tell our players from time to time that if a coach yells at you in practice, it's not because he dislikes you, but because he thinks you have the potential to be a better player.
-He yells at you because he loves you.
-And if you never get yelled at, you might start worrying that coach is less interested in you.
+We tell our players that if a coach yells at you in practice, it's not because he dislikes you, but because he loves you and thinks you have the potential to be a better player.
+And if you never get yelled at, you might start worrying that coach is ignoring you.

-Don't make a hasty decision or comment... first find out all of the details of what happened, the school's policy, and get the advice of your athletic director before making a decision.
+Don't make a hasty decision or comment.
+First find out the details of what happened, the school's policy, and get the advice of your athletic director.
 Think also what long-term impact your decision will have on the individual(s), the team, your program, the school, and the community.